AliceO2Group/InfoLogger/doc/README.md

 ## Installation

+Installation is usually done as part of the [FLP Suite](https://alice-o2-project.web.cern.ch/flp-suite).

+The procedure described here can be used to setup a standalone InfoLogger system.
-Installation described here is for standard [CERN CentOS 7 (CC7)](http://linux.web.cern.ch/linux/centos7/) operating system.
+It shows the steps involved for a standard [CERN CentOS 7 (CC7)](http://linux.web.cern.ch/linux/centos7/) operating system.
 It was tested fine on machines installed with the default 'desktop recommended setup' selected during CERN PXE-boot setup phase.
 Some minor tweaks might be needed on different systems.

-Infologger RPM packages can be installed through yum repository.
+Infologger RPM packages can be installed through a yum repository (e.g. the [O2/FLP yum repository](https://alice-flp.docs.cern.ch/kb/yum))
 At the moment, everything is bundled in a single RPM named o2-InfoLogger-standalone, containing all components described above.
 To quickly test the infoLogger API, the installation of this RPM is enough, the InfoLogger library will use stdout as fallback if the central services are not available, so one can play with basic functionality without setting up the full infoLoggerD/infoLoggerServer/database chain.